MicBrain/3D-Plotter/README.md

    where zSpan = zMax - zMin
    ```

+   3D graph in our project is a mesh(a mesh along with a geometry defines a 3D object)

 #### Personal Information
 My name is Rafayel Mkrtchyan and I am currently a third year international student at the University of California at Berkeley.
 I am a hackathon guy and a big fan of open-source software development.
 I expect to graduate from UC Berkeley in May, 2017.
 Currently I live in Berkeley, CA, USA.
 I can be reached at rafamian@berkeley.edu and 1- (310) - 347 - 5442.